 Carpooling – It’s cheaper than public transport.
 The most internationally used is BlaBlaCar, but when backpacking Hungary, then for better luck use local Oszkar.

 Hitchhiking – A fun way to do backpacking around Hungary.
 Safe to do it, but don’t forget to use your gut feeling when using that alternative way of traveling.
-Check out tips when hitchhiking in Europe.

 Walk as much as possible – For example, the capital is a walkable city.
 The main attractions are around Budapest centrum.
 It’s also possible to see more surroundings and even crash by accident into some hidden gems.